1newstar/OracleScripts/Docs/sources/RMANRestore.rst

     select flashback_on from v$database;
     alter database flashback on; -- If 'NO' from the above.

+The source and restored database have the same ``DBID`` and this means that the backups of the source database may be used to restore the new database.

-The source database may now be shutdown.
-It is assumed to be no longer required.
+The source database can now be shutdown if the newly restored database is to be used in its place.

 The ``tnsnames.ora`` file(s) spread throughout the estate may now require updating to point the azdba01 alias at the new host.